yegeniy/yegeniy.github.io/README.md

 These are all fun personal projects, with a userbase of moi.
 As such, they lack the production readiness of my professional (closed source) work.

-If there is something I can help you with, you can reach me asynchronously at `evulfson@gmail.com` or synchronously at `781.632.3780`.

 repository | description
 -----------|------------
 [résumé][0] | A snippet of literate annotated JavaScript, presented as a twinkling résumé.